thatoneanimeguy-asian/fbla-1/content/academics/_index.md

   justify-content: center;
 ">
   <div>
-    <button style="font-size: 30px; padding: 10px 12px;" onclick="readText('Science Olympiad.
+    <button class="audio-button" onclick="readText('Science Olympiad.
 A place to compete in science contests; from potions to lasers, different contests present different challenges to take on.')">🔊</button>
   </div>
 </div>